Strategy and Impact

 Funding sources

-During 2023, most of our income came from our investments.
-Our next biggest source of income was grants, which totalled £103k, then charitable activities at £67k, donations at £38k and legacies at £5k.
+During 2024, £213k of our income came from our investments.
+Our next biggest source of income was grants, which totalled £107k, then charitable activities at £42k and donations at £32k.

 How we spend income

-For every £1 we spend, 63p goes on delivering our services and supporting that delivery, and we invest 27p into making our income sustainable by raising funds.
+For every £1 we spend, 67p goes on running our services and campaigns.
+We invest 33p into becoming sustainable by raising funds, so we can help dementia carers long into the future.

 Thank you to our generous funders